 Quick Wins to Build an Effective Learning Solution

 1. Include learners in the design process

-Most training programmes exist because an organisation’s leader or business stakeholder identified a training need (or what they perceive to be a training need).
+Most training programs exist because an organization’s leader or business stakeholder identified a training need (or what they perceive to be a training need).
 They likely approached you with their request, and you got to work interviewing subject matter experts (SMEs) and assembling content from pre-existing resources such as presentation decks.

 In this process of meeting business stakeholders’ requests, at any point did you consider the needs of your ultimate stakeholders: the learners themselves?
 If not, before you begin your next problem, work to create a more effective learning solution by consulting with actual learners throughout your design process.

 Learners’ preferences and learners’ needs can be easily discovered through methods such as focus groups or surveys.
 Once you understand who they are as people, you can document your findings in resources such as empathy maps and learner persona descriptions.
 Consider naming your sample persona, keeping that individual in mind as you create content.
 The next time you hear a SME say, “They just really need to know this information,” ask yourself questions such as, “How will this information help Laura the learner on the job?” and “How motivated is Laura to complete this training?”
 Want more tips on engaging learners?
 Check out this guide.

 2. Use diagnostics and assessments to tailor learning